 If you can't get your hands on a ticket, watch the game at one of Marseille's many football bars.
 Right on the Old Port, the OM Brasserie (pictured) has 13 television screens and the atmosphere there will be almost as electric as at the stadium itself.
 You will need to reserve a table in advance.

-Many sports bars all around the city will also be screening the match live: look out for the blue and white OM sticker in the window and the words transmission en direct.
-In September 2013, another new football bar, the OM Café, opened at Marseille airport (Terminal 4, ground floor), so you can even keep tabs on a game while you're waiting for your flight.
+Many sports bars all around the city also screen matches live: look out for the blue and white OM sticker in the window and the words transmission en direct.
+In 2013 another new football bar, the OM Café, opened at Marseille airport (Terminal 4, ground floor), so you can even keep tabs on a game while you're waiting for your flight.

 It's also possible to watch the OM squad in training at La Commanderie (aka the Centre Robert-Louis Dreyfus) on the outskirts of the city.
 According to officials at the stadium, you can just turn up at the Commanderie without a reservation.
 However, local fans strongly recommend booking in advance, as space can be tight.
 The sessions last around two hours and there is no entrance fee.